Siftah/get_iplayer/help.md

 Windows users can go to **get_iplayer -> Help -> get_iplayer Example Commands** in the Start menu.
 If you are using the Windows 8 Start screen you will need to show "All Apps" to see the **get_iplayer Example Commands** button.
 The Windows shortcut will take you to the [Usage and Examples](documentation) page in this wiki.

-### Beginner Guides and Forums
+### User Forums and Beginner Guides

-Somes guides for get_iplayer beginners, along with user forums, may be found at:
+User forums, along with guides for get_iplayer beginners, may be found at:

 <http://squarepenguin.co.uk>